-This is a well known beast of a climb - perhaps Austria’s most famous climb (although Grobglockner fans would no doubt debate that conclusion).
-At a mere 6.3 miles, Fiets Index of 16 and average grade of 12.25%.
-There is a ticket machine and scanning machine at the top for those who wish to race this one.
-Additionally, there is an annual race up Kitzbueler Horn in July should one wish to compete against the clock in a brutal time trial.
+This well known beast of a climb is perhaps Austria’s most famous climb (although Grobglockner fans would no doubt debate that conclusion).
+Kitzbuheler Horn is a mere 6.3 miles, with a Fiets Index of 16, and an average grade of 12.25%.
+There is a ticket and scanning machine at the top for those who wish to race this one.
+Additionally, there is an annual race up Kitzbuheler Horn in July, should one wish to compete against the clock in a brutal time trial.
 There is a toll booth a ways up the road, but the climb is free for cyclists.

 In addition to the unbelievably steep climb (where else do you see this type of warning) . . .

-. . . there are magnificent views, a cafe, and a couple scenic view platforms and much cattle activity along and at the top of the climb:
+. . . there are magnificent views, a cafe, and a couple scenic view platforms, as well as much cattle activity along and at the top of the climb:

-The Wall of Fame for the top dogs up this climb Love the cattle photo opps on this one
+The Wall of Fame for the top dogs up this climb.

 The cycling web news site Cyclist writes of Kitzbuheler Horn: